perfect-loop/experimentalist/README.md

 `(cd models && yarn install)`
 `(cd client && yarn install)`
 `(cd server && yarn install)`

+- Update env files

+`server/env`
+`client/.env`
+`client/.storybook/preview-head.html`
+`server/src/routes/zoom.ts`

+Note: on production or production-like environments (like QA), you should not use env files.
+Instead, these should be evironmental variables

 - Start up the app (client and server)